ibm-cloud-docs/openwhisk/deploy_templates.md

       1. In the {{site.data.keyword.cos_full_notm}} service instance creation page that opens, create a service instance.
       2. [Create a set of HMAC service credentials](/docs/services/cloud-object-storage/iam/service-credentials.html#service-credentials).
       3. [Create at least one bucket](/docs/services/cloud-object-storage/getting-started.html#create-buckets).
-  * **Input your own credentials**: Select this option to manually enter your own credentials for a {{site.data.keyword.cos_short}} service instance.
+  * **Input your own credentials**: Select this option to manually enter your own credentials for an {{site.data.keyword.cos_short}} service instance.
 The credentials must have HMAC keys and the service instance must have at least one bucket.
   * **Existing Instances**: If you have any existing {{site.data.keyword.cos_short}} instances, select one of the instances from the list.
 The credentials must have HMAC keys and the service instance must have at least one bucket.

 7. Click **Deploy**.